 High Inflation Rate

-The steady increase in inflation rate is one of the most obvious among the many challenges facing the industry today.
+The steady increase in inflation rate is one of the most obvious (and biggest challenges in real estate) among the many the industry today.
 The present trend of high cost of living has made it difficult for property owners to pay their mortgages and utility bills, thus making them default on payments.